kuznetsov-radio/gximagecomputing/README.md

    If the chosen file contains only one EBTEL table (either DEM or DDM), the code loads that table; the /DEM and /DDM keywords are ignored.

 3. Define the size and position of the required radio maps, as well as the emission frequencies:<br/>
-   simbox=MakeSimulationBox(xc, yc, dx, dy, Nx, Ny, freqlist [, rot=rot])<br/>
+   simbox=MakeSimulationBox(xc, yc, dx, dy, Nx, Ny, freqlist [, rot=rot, /parallel, /exact])<br/>
    where:<br/>
    xc and yc are the x and y coordinates of the map center (in the helioprojective coordinate system, in arcseconds).<br/>
    dx and dy are the x and y resolutions of the map (in arcseconds).<br/>
    Nx and Ny are the x and y sizes of the map (in pixels).<br/>
    freqlist is the list (1D array) of the emission frequencies (in GHz) where the maps are to be computed.<br/>
    rot is the optional rotation angle of the simulated radio maps (in degrees).
 If set, the simulation window is rotated counter-clockwise by this angle; in this case, the center of the resulting map is still at (xc, yc), and the x and y coordinates correspond to the rotated coordinate system.
-Default: 0.
+Default: 0.<br/>
+   /parallel - if set, the rendering is performed in parallel projection (all lines of sight are parallel to each other); if not set (default), the rendering is performed in perspective projection (all lines of sight intersect at the observer's location).<br/>
+   /exact - is used only together with /parallel.
+If not set (default), the conversion from arcseconds to kilometers in the parallel projection is performed using the distance from the observer to the center of the Sun.
+If set, the conversion is performed using the actual distance from the observer to the considered active region.
+This keyword has no effect for the perspective projection.

 5. Define the parameters of the coronal plasma:<br/>
    coronaparms=DefineCoronaParams(Tbase, nbase, Q0, a, b [, /force_isothermal])<br/>